kushal-10/inventory-dynamics/docs/joss/paper.md

 single_controller.plot(sourcing_model=single_sourcing_model, sourcing_periods=100)
 ```

 In addition to the discrete uniform demand distributions used in the previous sections, custom demand distributions can also be defined using the `CustomDemand` class together with a `demand_generator`.
 The `CustomDemand` class accepts a dictionary specifying possible demand values and their associated probabilities.
-An example is shown below.
+We show an example of a dual-sourcing model with custom demand distribution below.

 ```python
 from idinn.demand import CustomDemand